DSCI-310-2023/dsci-310-group-6/CODE_OF_CONDUCT.md

 ## Our Pledge

-We believe in and promote diversity and inclusitivity in all aspects of our project contributor community.
+We believe in and promote diversity and inclusivity in all aspects of our project contributor community.
 We strive to create a welcoming environment where everyone feels valued and respected, regardless of their background, culture, beliefs, or identity.

 ## Our Standards